 Once you’ve achieved the perfect 360 waves, you want to make sure your hard work doesn’t go to waste.
 Aside from following the advice we outlined above, here are some tips to help you maintain your waves.

-Using products like conditioner is excellent for hair health, but healthy hair starts with what you put in your body.
+Using hair products like conditioners is excellent for hair health, but healthy hair starts with what you put in your body.
 To boost your health, you may want to consider supplementing your diet with multivitamins.

-We also recommend taking biotin, a supplement that’s known for aiding with hair health, as well as making it thicker.
+We also recommend taking biotin, a supplement that’s known for aiding hair health, as well as making it thicker.
 You can purchase both multivitamins and biotin at your local pharmacy.

 Brush Only When Moist